;

 Cafe Fili

 Cafe Fili is one of my favorite places to work because of it’s huge windows and clean white tile decor that lets in the sunlight and makes for an open, airy atmosphere.
 On a sunny day, it’s the closest you’ll get to feeling like you’re in the Mediterranean when you’re definitely not.
-It also has the best latte art.
+It also has the best latte art and beer and wine options.
+A favorite order of mine is the avocado toast with a fried egg, but make sure to get there before 11 am when the breakfast menu ends.
 816 Cathedral St.

 Ceremony Coffee Roasters